 Most of the time, clicking a link just brings up a webpage.

-As long as you don’t sign in, not much happened.
-Your browser will have displayed a page, and that’s all.
+As long as you don’t try to sign in, not much has happened.
+Your browser’s displayed a webpage, and that’s all.

 Sign-in failed